100 Notable alumni of

 -

 Dana Tyrone Rohrabacher is an American former politician who served in the U.S. House of Representatives from 1989 to 2019.
-A Republican, he represented California's 48th congressional district for the last three terms of his House tenure.
-Rohrabacher was defeated by Democrat Harley Rouda in 2018.
-Rohrabacher has expressed strong pro-Russia and pro-Putin opinions which have raised questions about his relationship with Vladimir Putin and the Russian government.
+Representing California's 48th congressional district for the last three terms of his House tenure.
+A member of the Republican Party, Rohrabacher was defeated by Democrat Harley Rouda in 2018 by a margin of 7.2%.
+During his tenure in Congress, Rohrabacher expressed strong pro-Russia and pro-Putin opinions which have raised questions about his relationship with Vladimir Putin and the Russian government.
 Politico dubbed him as "Putin's favorite congressman".

 -